routerarchitects/ra-est-proxy/examples/Docker/Deploy_remote.md

 docker-compose up
 ```
 #### NOTE-
-**Ensure your EC2 Security Group allows inbound TCP on the mapped host port 8001 from your source IPs, and that no other service is bound to that port.**
+**Ensure your cloud provider’s firewall or network security settings allow inbound TCP on port 8001 from your source IPs, and that no other service is bound to that port.**

 ###  Verify

-**From EC2:**
+**From the cloud instance:**
 ```bash
 docker ps
 docker logs -f est-proxy